-044 AMERICAN/ARIZONA HISTORY\
+044 AMERICAN/ARIZONA HISTORY Y - 1 CR

 Having previously studied American History, including Arizona History and Economics in a sequential format, the high school scholars will now study it through the "eyes" of people who made significant contributions to the development of the nation.
 Ideas and concepts of government and human relations will be discussed and debated among and between the scholars.
 These discussions will be guided by reading selections from great classics such as Washington's Farewell, and A Tale of Two Cities, by Dickens.
+Prerequisite: None A continuation on American History, including Arizona History and Economics in a sequential format, the high school scholars will now study it through the "eyes" of people who made significant contributions to the development of the nation.
+Students will spend more time understanding the American History Era post 1800's.